BoxOnBot/bob_base/README.md

 ## Dockerfiles for easy deployment of bob's base functionalities.

 This repository contains the relevant dockerfiles and scripts for the deployment of Bob's base functionalities.
+This readme also doubles as a summary of bob's base functionalities and their development status.

 Bob's base functionalities include: